petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/creating-knowledge-base-articles.md

 1. In the Folders and Articles section (![Folders and Articles](../../images/icon-pages-tree.png)), click *Add* (![Add Button](../../images/icon-add.png)) and select *Basic Article*.

-   If you have created an [article template](./knowledge-base-templates.md), you can select it instead.
+   If you created an [article template](./knowledge-base-templates.md), you can select it instead.

    ![Click Add and select the desired article template.](./creating-knowledge-base-articles/images/02.png)